We may earn money or products from the companies mentioned in this post.

 There are at least 10 dive shops operating on Tioman providing a full range of services including equipment rental, dive courses, guiding, and boat dive cruises.
 Several of them are associated with resorts.
 Resort pricing is very reasonable in a range from $15 to $130 per night.
 The website linked below is a good source for the available options and can arrange the booking.
 Their rates are the lowest and it is free to cancel or change dates.

 Tioman Island Things to Do (aside from scuba diving)

 Most of the attractions on Tioman are related to enjoying the beautiful natural environment.
-Beach activities, sun bathing, surfing, kayaking, fishing and island hopping are popular.
+Beach activities, sunbathing, surfing, kayaking, fishing, and island hopping are popular.
 Yoga is also available at several locations and through teachers at resorts.
-Touring and trekking is a must do to attractions like Asah Waterfall, Gunung Kajang Mountain and into the jungle to explore the fascinating wildlife which includes monitor lizards, macaque monkeys, giant squirrels, birds and several endemic species.
+Touring and trekking are a must-do to attractions like Asah Waterfall, Gunung Kajang Mountain, and into the jungle to explore the fascinating wildlife which includes monitor lizards, macaque monkeys, giant squirrels, birds, and several endemic species.
 Each of the 8 villages has its own intrigues and you can check out the services at the restaurants and resorts around the island.
 The following video gives you a bird’s eye view.